-The Company is planning to review and synthesize all newly obtained data in order to formulate a work plan aimed at defining the overall extents of footwall breccia zones and identifying geological and/or geophysical drill targets.
+Mapping of the 2016 trenches and GPSing of selected qualifying claims to obtain work credits is planned for late 2016.
+The Company is also planning to review and synthesize all newly obtained data in order to formulate a work plan aimed at defining the overall extents footwall breccia zones and quartz diorite dykes and identifying geological and/or geophysical drill targets.